YakshaLang/yakshalang.github.io/src/pages/tutorials/0002_yaksha_lisp.md

+---
-# YakshaLisp and macros in Yaksha
+title: YakshaLisp and macros in Yaksha

-- Author(s): Bhathiya Perera
+author: Bhathiya Perera
+layout: '../../layouts/TutorialLayout.astro'
+---

 `YakshaLisp` is the builtin macro processing system in the `Yaksha` language.
 In this tutorial we will go through `YakshaLisp` basics, some builtin functions and how you can use those.